EventStore/documentation/docs/clients/dotnet/5.0/connecting/README.md

 ## Quick start

-The code below shows how to connect to an EventStoreDB server, write to a stream, and read back the events.
-For more detailed information, read the full pages for [connecting to a server](connecting-to-a-server.md), [reading events](../reading/README.md) and [writing to a stream](../writing/README.md)
+The code below shows how to connect to an EventStoreDB server, appends to a stream, and read back the events.
+For more detailed information, read the full pages for [connecting to a server](connecting-to-a-server.md), [reading events](../reading/README.md) and [appending to a stream](../appending/README.md)

 :::: code-group
 ::: code JSON format event